SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 Someone must be the project cheerleader!
 They must be excited about it!

 This is both outward-facing (marketing) and inward-facing (motivation).
-Stakeholders need to be hyped about the project as it is in motion, so that it maintains or increases its momentum.
+Stakeholders need to be excited about the project as it is in motion, so that it maintains or increases its momentum.

 Team members need to stay excited about what they are building.
-If you don't have someone generating this hype, it's very easy for a project to lose momentum.
+If you don't have someone generating this excitement, it's very easy for a project to lose momentum.

 ### 4. Measurable Deliverables